martinklepsch/boot-gzip/README.md

 **In a shell**

-In a terminal you can compile any `defstyles`-defined stylesheet as follows:
+In a terminal you can gzip any files without having a Boot based project present like this:

 ```
 ;; you can use --files or just -f
+boot --resource-paths "resources" \
+     -d org.martinklepsch/boot-gzip gzip \
-boot gzip --files normalize.css:n.css.gz -f reset.css:r.css.gz
+     gzip --files normalize.css:n.css.gz -f reset.css:r.css.gz
 ```

 **In your `build.boot`**